Robert McGinnis, Transformative Romance Cover Art

 Born in 1926, McGinnis has spent over 70 years of his life creating 1200 book covers for almost every genre, approximately 40 movie posters, hundreds of magazine illustrations, portraits, and more.
 He has worked almost exclusively in Tempera paints.

 He started with covers for characters Mike Shane, Perry Mason, and Carter Brown, then grew into spy thrillers, like James Bond.
-HIs movie posters were exciting and vivid, such as the ones for “Breakfast at Tiffany’s” various James Bond films and Blacksploitation flicks.
+HIs movie posters were exciting and vivid, such as the ones for “Breakfast at Tiffany’s” various James Bond films, and Blacksploitation flicks.

-Romance Cover Artist Pioneer
+Robert McGinnis, Romance Cover Artist Pioneer

 Eventually, McGinnis entered the Romance genre as an illustrator.

 McGinnis also illustrated covers for Patricia Hagan, Laura Parker, Bertrice Small, and many other authors.
+He is a legend in the romance genre.

 Later in his life, he left the field of book illustration to focus on his fine artwork and paintings.